piotrmacha/union-api-plugin-template/README.md

 ### Other CI systems

 The template doesn't have any prepared pipelines for other CI (excl.
 Gitea which is compatible with GitHub Actions, just rename .github to .gitea).

-You can create such pipeline yourself based on the GitHub workflows, and if you do, please with open a Pull Request :)
+You can create such pipeline yourself based on the GitHub workflows, and if you do, please open a Pull Request :)

 ## License